 4.1.
-House voting records from 1984.
-The U.S. House of Representatives voting record dataset consists of 435 individuals each of whom represents a vertex of the graph.
-The goal is to use SSL to segment the data into the two party affiliation Democrat or Republican.
+House Voting Records from 1984.
+The U.S. House of Representatives voting record dataset consists of 435 individuals, each of whom represents a vertex of the graph.
+The goal is to use SSL to segment the data by party affiliation, either Democrat or Republican.
 The SSL algorithm was performed by assuming a party affiliation of five individuals, two Democrats and three Republicans, and segmenting the rest.
 The votes were taken in 1984 from the 98th United States Congress, 2nd session.

-A 16 dimensional feature vector was created using 16 votes recorded for each individual in the following manner.
+A 16-dimensional feature vector was created using 16 votes recorded for each individual in the following manner.
 A yes vote was set to one, while a no vote was set to minus one.
 The voting records had a third category, a did-not-vote category.
 Each did-not-vote recording was represented by a zero in the feature vector.
-A fully weighted graph was then created using Gaussian similarity function (2.8) with $\tau = 0.3$ .
+A fully weighted graph was then created using Gaussian similarity function (2.8) with $\tau = 0.3$ and with the distance between votes used instead of the square distance.

 The function u(z) was initialized to one for the two Democrats, minus one for the three Republicans, and zero for the rest of the classes.
-The GL function with fidelity, (2.10), was then minimized using the convex splitting algorithm with parameters c=1, dt=0.1, $\epsilon=2$ , and 500 iterations.
-In the fidelity terms, we chose $\lambda=1$ for each of the five known individuals and $\lambda=0$ for the rest.
+The GL function with fidelity, (2.10), was then minimized using the convex splitting algorithm with parameters c = 1, dt = 0.1, $\epsilon = 2$, and 500 iterations.
+In the fidelity terms, we chose $\lambda = 1$ for each of the five known individuals and $\lambda = 0$ for the rest.
 This segmentation yielded 95.13% correct results.
 Note that due to the small size of this graph we did not use the Nyström extension to compute the spectrum.